symfony/symfony-docs/contributing/code/standards.rst

   that are not intended to be instantiated from the outside and thus are not concerned by the `PSR-0`_ and `PSR-4`_ autoload standards;

-* Declare the class inheritance (if any) and all the implemented interfaces (if any) in the same line as the class name;
+* Declare the class inheritance and all the implemented interfaces on the same line as the class name;

 * Declare class properties before methods;